Eternal Youth

 conductor

-Julie Triquet plays on a Giuseppe Odoardi 1726 violin, generously loaned by Mr. David B. Sela.
+Julie Triquet plays on a Giuseppe Odoardi 1726 violin, graciously loaned by Mr. David B. Sela.

-Amélie Benoit Bastien plays a Jean-Baptiste Vuillaume violin, Paris, ca. 1845, number 1672, Stradivarius model and a Eugène Sartory bow, Paris, ca. 1935, courtesy of CANIMEX.
+Amélie Benoit Bastien plays on a Jean-Baptiste Vuillaume violin, Paris, ca. 1845, number 1672, Stradivarius model, and a Eugène Sartory bow, Paris, ca. 1935, graciously loaned by CANIMEX.

-Tim Halliday plays the 2014 Kolia cello by Mira Gruszow and Gideon Baumblatt, generously on loan from Mr. David B. Sela.
+Tim Halliday plays on the Kolia 2014 cello by Mira Gruszow and Gideon Baumblatt, graciously loaned by Mr. David B. Sela.

 Donate